 Visiting Professionals Program

-Visiting professionals will have the opportunity to experience a variety of group therapy interventions including: cognitive therapy, anger management, psychodrama, process groups, trauma education, and art therapy.
+The Ross Institute for Trauma at UBH Denton offers a unique experience for professionals giving them the opportunity to experience a variety of group therapy interventions including: cognitive therapy, anger management, psychodrama, process groups, and trauma education on the trauma unit.

-Visitors are included in the multi-disciplinary treatment team meetings.
-For more information regarding the visiting professionals programs, please contact Kristi Lewis at (214) 662-3963 or [email protected]
+Visitors are included in the multidisciplinary treatment team meetings.
+For more information regarding the visiting professionals programs, please contact call 940.320.8127 or send us a message.